 They have a lot of options from staying in a shared room with another person to having the entire place to yourself (I like having the place to myself.)
 Your host is the owner of the home/place therefore they are knowledgeable about the area you’ll be staying in and (the ones I’ve spoke to) they are quick to answer any questions that you may have.
 Make sure you check the house rules and check in and checkout times.
 (Your host may let you check in early if you have an early flight.
 Just ask.)
 Make sure you screenshot or print out the directions on how to get the property and how to get in if it’s self-check in.
 Wifi and cellar access is spotty in some areas so it’s best to have these instructions ready to ensure you’ll be able to get into your room safety. & since your host is the owner of the home the whole deal is more casual.

 Things to know: Check the size of your suitcase.
 (This applies only if you’re flying.)
-Your carryon needs to be a certain size or you’ll have to check it; going there and back which might total up to $50.
-It might not seem like a lot but you could use that money when you get to your destination on something fun.
-Bring a backpack instead of a purse.
-I say this because you never know whether or not you’ll end up bring souvenirs back with you.
-A backpack has way more room than a purse does and it’s more comfortable to carry around.
+Your carryon needs to be a certain size or you’ll have to check it.
+If you do end up checking your bag the total may end up being $50 or more for a round trip.
+It might not seem like a lot but you could have use that money when you got to your destination on something fun.
+Bring a day pack to bring around with you during the day.
+This can be a back pack, messenger bag or a small purse.
+Choose whatever is comfortable for you and has enough protection to defer pick picketers.
+Such as a bag zippers and pockets that’s easily accessible for you.

 Essentials: Passport, I bring my passport even if I’m traveling domestically.
-I ended up losing my license to it was a big help until I got back home to get a new one.
-Bring the credit card you booked your hotel with.
-They will need it to confirm the booking.
+I lost my license while traveling once and it was a big help to have my passport until I got back home to get a new one.
+Bring the credit card you booked your hotel with because they will need it to confirm the booking.
 Also bring cash with you especially if you are traveling to another country.
+Of course you can’t forget your phone as well because it has all the information you need on it.
+From your plane tickets, conformation emails, address etc. Although I would recommend writing all these things down in a notebook in case your phone dies.

 Foot Wear: Sneakers and comfortable shoes are a must.
 Even though I didn’t plan on it, I ended up doing a lot of walking around and I was so grateful that I brought my converse (sneakers) with me.
 They were literally the only shoes I wore the whole time other than my flats.
 Flip flops, sunglasses and a hat are so necessary if you’re traveling during the summer.